Rising Damp Treatment

 Tired of reading?
 Listen to this article!

-Rising damp is one of the most well-known types of damp problems.
-If you are concerned that you may be suffering from a rising damp issue, then this page will provide all the answers to your rising damp questions.
-You will be able to gain a much deeper understanding of what rising damp is and what the best rising damp treatments are.
 Bricks and mortar are naturally porous which provides water with the perfect platform to manoeuvre itself upwards through the narrow air pockets.
 Liquid possesses the dangerous capability to defy gravity and travel upwards from the ground through the pore structure of the wall and this is called capillarity.
 As a result, bricks and mortar absorb this moisture and this can result in long term damp affecting the wall.
 Your wall is essentially soaking the groundwater upwards which results in the damp rising and affecting the wall fabric.

-Rising damp can be combatted in a variety of ways.
+Rising damp can be treated in a variety of ways.
 The method most often used is having a damp-proof course installed.
 This course is put in place to stop water from gaining access to the mortar and bricks within the property walls.
 Plastic membranes or slate are some of the materials used for damp proof courses as they break the capillarity drawing the damp up and keep the rising damp below the damp proof course level.
 This system will be installed with the objective of forming a constant layer of waterproof material that acts as a barrier preventing dampness from rising from the ground through the wall.

 Before doing anything to your property, our surveyors will conduct an extensive damp survey of the property.
-After our specialists have identified the damp problem a bespoke specification will be detailed to carry out the required remedial work to your property in order to solve your rising damp problem.
+After our specialists have identified the damp problem a bespoke specification will be detailed to carry out the required remedial work to your property in order to treat your rising damp problem.

-Damp Proof Course Installation
+Rising Damp Treatment: Damp Proof Course Injection

-One of the most common methods of damp roofing any property is a damp proof course installation.
+One of the most common methods of damp roofing any property is a damp proof course injection.
 Our specialists will drill your property walls internally or externally in order to feed or inject the damp proofing material into the holes.
 Upon completion, these holes will be hidden behind a skirting level.
 Our damp remedial works create a seamless damp proof course that will protect your property.
 Damp affected plasterwork will be stripped in order to remove the salt contaminated area before replacing it with a renovating plaster.
 If you feel a bit intimidated by this, don’t be.
 Our specialists will determine the system which needs to be installed relevant to your specific situation.

 All new built homes will have a damp-proof course installed, but the quality of the damp proof course in older property may have deteriorated.
 This may allow damp to rise above the damp proof course and affect the wall fabric.
 The easiest way to solve the rising damp issue is to repair the existing damp proof course.
 An incorrectly fitted, bridged or damaged damp proof course presents water with an opportunity to rise above the damp proof course level and therefore cause damp problems in your property.
 Having a correctly functioning damp proof course is the most basic precaution which any property owner must take in order to prevent rising damp.
-This rising damp treatment is extremely timely and effective.
+This rising damp treatment is timely and effective.
 How to get rid of damp is one of the most common queries which we receive from homeowners.
-Checking the quality of your damp proof course is an excellent step towards eradicating your rising damp problem.
+Therefore, inspecting the quality of your damp proof course is an excellent step towards eradicating your rising damp problem.

 Inserting or Repairing a Damp-Proof Course